 In the Matter of Massachusetts Furniture and Piano Movers Ass'n, 102 F.T.C.
-1176, 1201 (1983) (Initial Decision ("Int.
-Dec.")), rev'd on other grounds, 773 F.2d 391 (1st Cir.
+1176, 1201 (1983) (Initial Decision ("I.D.")), aff'd at 102 F.T.C 1176, 1224-26 (Commission Opinion ("Comm.
+Op."), and rev'd on other grounds, 773 F.2d 391 (1st Cir.
 1985).
 The Commission also held, "It is beyond cavil that agreements among competitors to set price levels or price ranges are per se illegal under the antitrust laws."
 102 F.T.C. at 1224.

 In FTC v.
 Ticor Title Ins.
 Co., 112 F.T.C.
-344 (1989), Respondents argued that under Broadcast Music, Inc. v.
+344 (1989), Respondents argued that under

+Broadcast Music, Inc. v.
 CBS, 441 U.S. 1 (1979), their conduct should not automatically be treated as a per se violation of the antitrust laws.
 The Commission rejected this argument: "Respondents have not advanced, and we cannot conceive of, any plausible efficiency justification for their price-fixing activities."
-112 F.T.C. at 464 (Commission Opinion ("Comm.
-Op.")).
-The Commission's decision was affirmed by the Supreme Court, which stated, "This case involves horizontal price fixing...
-No antitrust offense is more pernicious than price fixing."
-Ticor, 504 U.S. at 639.
+112 F.T.C. at 464 (Comm.
+Op.).
+The Commission's decision was affirmed by the Supreme Court, which stated, "This case involves horizontal price fixing No antitrust offense is more pernicious than price fixing."
+FTC v.
+Ticor Title Ins.
+Co., 504 U.S. 621, 639 (1992).
 Thus, a rate bureau that prepares a collective tariff cannot assert a legitimate justification for its horizontal agreement.
-As a result, unless the conduct is shielded by the state action defense, it will be found to violate Section 5 of the Federal Trade Commission Act.
+As a result, unless the conduct is shielded by the state action defense, it must be found to violate Section 5 of the Federal Trade Commission Act.

-B. State Action
+B. STATE ACTION

 The critical issue in this case is whether Respondent can sustain its burden of establishing that its conduct is subject to a valid state action defense.
 The defense dates to Parker v.
-Brown,

-317 U.S. 341 (1943), which held that in a dual system of government, states are sovereigns and entitled to direct their own affairs according to their own laws, subject only to constitutional limitations.
+Brown, 317 U.S. 341 (1943), which held that in a dual system of government, states are sovereigns and entitled to direct their own affairs according to their own laws, subject only to constitutional limitations.
 As such, Congress would not have intended that the Sherman Act restrain state officials from engaging in activities directed by their state legislature.
 Id. at 350-51.
 This basis for the state action defense was reaffirmed by the Supreme Court in Ticor, where the Court emphasized, "Our decision [in Parker] was grounded in principles of federalism."
 504 U.S. at 633.